Quicklist: Desk Lamps

 What are the hallmarks of contemporary style?
 Neutral colors, clean lines, geometric shapes.
 A contemporary desk lamp might sound like it will be dull looking, yet, these lamps tend to make a bold statement.

 The key style feature you’ll find on a gooseneck desk lamp is the flexible metal coil that connects the light source to the base of the lamp.
-It’s this characteristic that gives the lamp its distinct look, and that makes it an ideal option if you need to adjust the light source frequently while working.
+It’s this feature that gives the lamp its distinctive look, and that makes it an ideal option if you need to adjust the light source frequently while working.